 - Store: Cool completely before refrigerating (up to 5 days) or freezing (up to 1 month).

-Step-by-Step: Making Quinoa Fried Rice with Egg
+How to Make Quinoa Fried Rice with Eggs

 - Prep the quinoa